 We learn that Biblical patterns can help us understand what is happening in our lives.
 This may not always be possible.
 Yet much of our spiritual struggles, failures, growth and victory can be plotted on some Biblical Pattern Maps.

 It will help you understand where you stand at that point of time and where you’re headed to.
 If at all it becomes clear from Biblical patterns that you’re headed the wrong way, with God’s help you can change directions to reach a destination of God’s choice and blessing.

 There are different categories of Patterns found in the Bible.
-Click the following links to read examples of the following types of patterns.
+See the following sections to read examples of the following types of patterns.

 I. Process Patterns

 What Are Process Patterns?

 These kind of patterns reveal a process.
 This process has a beginning.
 Then it moves in a definite order to a definite ending.
 Therefore each of the patterns that we present are represented by four word sets.
 The first word or word set denotes the beginning and the last one the end, while the middle two denotes the movement within the pattern.

 Therefore, within the patterns there is a movement beginning with the idea represented by the first word or word set through the second and third and ending in the fourth word or word set.